 The origin and history of Humps

-Some 15 years after the publication of Alan Dawson's The Relative Hills of Britain, in 2007 Mark Jackson published a list of the next level down after Marilyns.
-In ‘More Relative Hills of Britain’ Mark defined and catalogued the Humps.
-This is available as a free download, updated to 2010 with contributions from many collaborators in the Relative Hills of Britain community.
+In 2009, some 17 years after the publication of Alan Dawson's The Relative Hills of Britain, Mark Jackson published a list of the Humps, the next level down from the Marilyns.
+In ‘More Relative Hills of Britain’ Mark collated information from many other collaborators in the Relative Hills of Britain community to give a comprehensive listing of these hills.
+The book is available as a free download, updated to 2010.

-A similar list of hills with 100m prominence had been published for Scotland by E J Yeaman in the ‘Handbook of the Scottish Hills’, published in 1989.
-Dr Eric Yeaman states in the introduction that
+A similar list of Scottish hills with 100m prominence had been published in 1989 by E J Yeaman in his ‘Handbook of the Scottish Hills’.

 "For the purposes of this Handbook, a hill is defined as an eminence which has an ascent of 100m all round or, failing that, is at least 5km (walking distance) from any higher point on neighbouring hills."

-Clem Clements and Jim Bloomer later researched the Irish Humps which can be seen on the Hill Bagging site.
+Clem Clements and Jim Bloomer later researched the Irish Humps which can be found on the Hill Bagging site.